What Is The Thyroid Gland?

 The Thyroid could be a butterfly-shaped secretor that sits low on the front of the neck.
-Thyroid gland is situated in front of the windpipe and is responsible for producing and secreting hormones that regulate growth and metabolism.
+The thyroid gland is situated in front of the windpipe and is responsible for producing and secreting hormones that regulate growth and metabolism.

 Types of thyroid problems-